About Us

 Me, coding in the middle of lab.

-• Clarity beats cleverness: Language, UI, and user experience should be boringly clear.
+• Clarity beats cleverness: The interface should be boringly clear.
+You're here to study, not figure out a UI.

-• Fast and adaptive: Rolling releases help make the site better, so that micro enhancements add up to huge improvements over time.
+• Fast and adaptive: I push updates constantly.
+Small tweaks add up to huge improvements over time.

 Looking Ahead